The Environment, More or Less

 Ecstasy in Liverpool Shrine-hopping in the Holy Land of rock-and-roll.
 Harper's, December 1983.

 For a year or two before I began writing for Harper's, I was a frequent contributor to Esquire, which was in the same building.
-Three of my contributions:
+Two of my contributions:

 The Best-Kept Secret in American Journalism is Murray Kempton The great Kempton.
 Esquire, March 1982.